philozophy/philozophy.github.io/_unpublished/topics.md

 - stories: stopping stories and zen
 - stories: models are the unifying idea, and training and inference, and playing back through the model

+- ML: what it is, and how we try to make the machine intelligent

 - rationality: we look for reasons

 - probabilities about the future: they may drive action, but they don't provide knowledge.
 They reassure.